Identity theft is a scary concept: the idea that someone else can be you!

 Here are a few points to keep in mind regarding phishing scams:

-- The IRS never initiates contact via phone so always ignore those types of recorded messages.
+- The IRS never initiates contact via phone so you should always ignore those types of recorded messages.

 - Apple and Microsoft tech persons will never call you so ignore those as well.